Ai Kayano

 Ai Kayano (茅野 愛衣, Kayano Ai) is a Japanese voice actress.
 She was represented by the Pro-Fit talent agency until 2014.
 She has been represented by Office Osawa since 2015.
-She played leading roles in several anime series, including Meiko "Menma" Honma in Anohana: The Flower We Saw That Day, Inori Yuzuriha in Guilty Crown, Alice Zuberg in Sword Art Online: Alicization, Utaha Kasumigaoka in Saekano: How to Raise a Boring Girlfriend, Mashiro Shiina in The Pet Girl of Sakurasou, Saori Takebe in Girls und Panzer, Shiro in No Game No Life, Darkness in KonoSuba, and Mamako Oosuki in Do You Love Your Mom and Her Two-Hit Multi-Target Attacks?.
+She played leading roles in several anime series, including Meiko "Menma" Honma in Anohana, Inori Yuzuriha in Guilty Crown, Alice Zuberg in Sword Art Online: Alicization, Utaha Kasumigaoka in Saekano: How to Raise a Boring Girlfriend, Mashiro Shiina in The Pet Girl of Sakurasou, Saori Takebe in Girls und Panzer, Shiro in No Game No Life, Darkness in KonoSuba, Juliet Persia in Boarding School Juliet, and Mamako Oosuki in Do You Love Your Mom and Her Two-Hit Multi-Target Attacks?.
 She has also performed opening, ending and insert theme songs for each series.

 Biography

 Kayano wanted to work in a job that would involve "healing people", leading to initially take up a course at a vocational school.
 She worked in the beauty industry and became interested in acting, after watching Aria.
 While attending school, Kayano continued working in the industry and paid for her tuition.

 Kayano began working at Pro-Fit in 2010, starring in the original video animation Princess Resurrection.
-She also voiced a number of background roles in the anime series A Certain Magical Index II, playing Itsuwa.
-She voiced Meiko "Menma" Honma in Anohana: The Flower We Saw That Day.
+She also voiced a number of background roles in the anime series A Certain Magical Index II, voicing Itsuwa.
+She voiced Meiko "Menma" Honma in Anohana.
 Kayano, Haruka Tomatsu and Saori Hayami performed the series' ending theme "Secret Base – Kimi ga Kureta Mono (10 years after Ver.)", a cover of a song originally sung by the band Zone.
-For her role as Menma, she received the Best Newcomer Award at the 6th Seiyu Awards in 2012.
-Kayano played the role of Inori Yuzuriha in Guilty Crown.
+Kayano won the Best Newcomer Award at the 6th Seiyu Awards.
+She voiced Inori Yuzuriha in Guilty Crown.